notionmusic/presets/Documentation/Plug-in Presets.md

 * A file named `Preset.xml`
 * A folder named `Instruments`
+* Within the Instruments folder, you can have optionally have one level of sub-folders for an instrument family (e.g. Brass / Wind / Strings)
-* In the Instruments folder, a Notion file for each instrument
+* In the Instruments folder (or optional sub-folder), a Notion file for each instrument

 Preset.xml